harshitiwari/dhara_beta/README.md

 # dhara_beta
 ## Beta version of DHARA Compressible Flow Solver

-- This is a sequential Python code which solves fully compressible equations for polytropic fluid in Cartesian box.
+- This is a sequential Python code which solves fully compressible equations for polytropic fluid in 2D Cartesian box.
 - This is GPU enabled.
-- Currently, I have implemented it for 1D and 2D.

 ### Steps to run the code:
 1. Go to `para.py` file for changing the parameters.